-London’s famous jewellery quarter has a long and colourful history.
-From the garden of a royal advisor to a modern creative business hub, it’s had its fair share of scandal and incident.
-To this day, it continues to provide a vibrant home for a diverse mix of traders and customers, and remains the heart of the UK’s diamond trade.
+London’s jewellery quarter has a long and colourful history.
+From the garden of a royal advisor to a modern creative business hub, Hatton Garden has had its fair share of scandals and incidents.
+To this day, it continues to provide a vibrant home for a diverse mix of traders and customers, more specifically the renowned selection of Hatton Garden jewellers, and remains the heart of the UK’s diamond trade.

 Clerkenwell and Hatton Garden’s neighbouring areas had long been a centre for jewellery trade and craftsmen, stretching back into the Middle Ages when specific trades clustered around distinct addresses and neighbourhoods.
 So, as the Hatton family sold off parts of its Ely estate, wealthy merchants, and eventually businesses, moved in.
 Originally serving the City of London, the jewellers of Hatton Garden became known citywide as trusted experts, offering quality pieces.